 COLOUR: Mervyn Moriarty, A Retrospective Exhibition

-After a lifetime as one of Australia’s most esteemed art educators and artists, Flying Arts Alliance Founder Mervyn ‘Merv’ Moriarty passed away peacefully last week in Dalesford, Victoria.
+After a lifetime as one of Australia’s most esteemed art educators and artists, Flying Arts Alliance Founder Mervyn ‘Merv’ Moriarty passed away peacefully on the first of November 2021 in Dalesford, Victoria.

 Mervyn’s passing is bittersweet for the Flying Arts community as the news comes only one month since the organisation celebrated its 50th anniversary of his maiden flight – marking the start of his courageous mission to bring visual arts education to the most remote reaches of Queensland and New South Wales.